ACCESS-NRI/Noncmip-mapping-for-ilamb/ilamb_noncmip_note.md

 ├── tas.nc
 └── tsl.nc
 ```
-For this version we only provide automatical CMOrise for 20 variables above, Which meet the demand of `CMIP6.cfg` provide by ilamb official github repo.
+For this version we only provide automatical CMORise for 20 variables above, Which meet the demand of `CMIP6.cfg` provide by ilamb official github repo.